nixworks/public/news/2014/08/6/index.md

 ##### 2014 West Africa Ebola outbreak
 ### [The World Health Organisation reports that 932 have died from the latest outbreak of the Ebola virus with a man reportedly dying of the disease in Jeddah, Saudi Arabia after a business trip to Sierra Leone. ](/news/2014/08/6/the-world-health-organisation-reports-that-932-have-died-from-the-latest-outbreak-of-the-ebola-virus-with-a-man-reportedly-dying-of-the-dise.md)
-_Context: Saudi Arabia, Sierra Leone, Ebola virus, 2014 West Africa Ebola outbreak, World Health Organisation, Jeddah_
+_Context: Jeddah, Ebola virus, World Health Organisation, 2014 West Africa Ebola outbreak, Sierra Leone, Saudi Arabia_

 ##### Karamay
 ### [Officials in Karamay in Xinjiang, western China, places a temporary ban on Islamic headscarves, clothing and those with beards from using public transport, following violence in the region. ](/news/2014/08/6/officials-in-karamay-in-xinjiang-western-china-places-a-temporary-ban-on-islamic-headscarves-clothing-and-those-with-beards-from-using-pu.md)
-_Context: Karamay, Islam, Chinese, Xinjiang_
+_Context: Chinese, Karamay, Islam, Xinjiang_

 #####
 ### [Two medical students Neil Dalton, 23 and Aidan Brunger completing their exchange from Newcastle University to a hospital in Malaysian Borneo were murdered after 4 men followed them after an argument over singing in a bar and stabbed them from behind. ](/news/2014/08/6/two-medical-students-neil-dalton-23-and-aidan-brunger-completing-their-exchange-from-newcastle-university-to-a-hospital-in-malaysian-borneo.md)